artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ### Simple test

 4. Let's perform a simple test in the *Single-Cycle Processor*, extracted from the presentation provided at: [SlidesModule5](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module5.pdf).
-So, first configure the simulator as in steps 2 and 3 but selecting the *Single-Cycle processor*.
+So, first configure the simulator as in steps 2 and 3 but select the *Single-Cycle processor*.

 ![image](https://github.com/user-attachments/assets/ec511bc8-5df3-4fd4-bfae-485d18730213)